 When most managers think of a roster system, it’s usually just about letting staff know of hours they’re expected to work.
 Paul on the night shift, Sally on the morning shift, John on the weekends — how difficult is it to even make the perfect roster?

 Turns out, it’s extremely difficult.

 Why build the perfect roster in the first place?

-A ‘perfect roster’ can mean differently for various businesses.
+A ‘perfect roster’ can mean differently for various Australian businesses.
 There is just no one size fits all when it comes to workforce schedules.

-Every business aims to increase their effective profit margin.
+Every Australian business aims to increase their effective profit margin.
 More profit means more choices, more take home pay, and less ongoing risk.
 And the easiest way to increase profit is to reduce the largest yet most controllable expense in a company: staff wages.

 The roster, being a primary source of wage costs, is often overlooked as the single biggest opportunity to increase profit.
 Cross-industry research shows that rosters are under-optimised most of the time, making a massive difference to the bottom-line of a company.
 Without realising it, businesses are losing money due to poor shift planning everyday.
 One day of inefficient rostering can set a budget off-balance, which managers only discover when the pay period rolls in.

 How can managers improve their rostering system?